U.S. News Rankings

 Blue Mountain College offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
-Blue Mountain College also offers campus safety and security services like late night transport/escort service, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Blue Mountain College, 94 percent have cars on campus.
+Blue Mountain College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Of the students at Blue Mountain College, 93 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Blue Mountain College.

 |Health insurance offered||Yes|

 Paying for School